-Each of our foster carers has a professionally qualified dedicated supervising social worker (SSW) to ensure that carers are fully supported.
-The SSWs are always the first port of call for our foster carers.
-The SSW visits foster carers regularly to monitor the standards of care provided, assist the foster carer to play their part in the child's care plan and identify any training needs.
+Each of our Foster Carers has a professionally qualified dedicated supervising social worker (SSW) to ensure that carers are fully supported.
+The SSWs are always the first port of call for our Foster Carers.
+The SSW visits Foster Carers regularly (NMS 21) to monitor the standards of care provided, assist the foster carer to play their part in the child's care plan and identify any training needs.

-Supervision and support for foster carers is vital.
+Supervision and support for Foster Carers is vital.
 It is important that the foster carer's work is recognised as providing the major component in meeting the needs of looked after children.
 Carer satisfaction and retention is essential for a healthy and safe fostering service.

 SSWs are responsible for ensuring that the care offered to children in foster care meets the required standards.
-Visits to the foster carers take place at a minimum of four-weekly intervals.
+Visits to the Foster Carers take place at a minimum of four weekly intervals.
 These can be increased as assessed need determines.
-As part of the monitoring of the work of foster carers, there will be at least one unannounced visit by the SSW to the foster carer's home per year.
+As part of the monitoring of the work of Foster Carers, there will be at least one, and usually two, unannounced visit by the SSW to the foster carer's home per year.

-Foster Carer Reviews
+Foster Carers Reviews

-Approved foster carers will have their first review within 12 months.
+Approved Foster Carers will have their first review within 12 months.
 The first review following approval is always presented to the Fostering Panel.
 Subsequent reviews may also be presented to the Fostering Panel in situations where significant changes in the terms of approval are being considered, where there are serious concerns about suitability of the carer, following the investigation of any concerns about standards of care, complaints or allegations against the foster carer or where termination of approval is sought.

-The review includes written feedback reports from the carer's SSW, the local authority social worker, children and young people in placement, children of the household, and the foster carers themselves.
+The review includes written feedback reports from the carer's SSW, the local authority social worker, children and young people in placement, children of the household, and the Foster Carers themselves.

-The main aim of the foster carer review is to determine whether the foster carer(s) continues to be suitable to foster and whether there should be any changes in the terms of the approval.
-It is an opportunity to look at the progress the foster carer has made and to set targets and goals for the next year within the annual development plan.
+The main aim of the review is to determine whether the foster carer(s) continues to be suitable to foster and whether there should be any changes in the terms of the approval.
+It is an opportunity to look at the progress the foster carer has made, their achievements, and to set targets and goals for the next year within the annual development plan.
 Training needs are also assessed and a recommendation for future approval is made by the SSW.
-In Capstone South West the Carer Review involves the foster carers, their SSW and is chaired by an Independent Reviewing Officer.
+In Capstone North the Carer Review involves the Foster Carers, their SSW and is chaired by an Independent Reviewing Officer.

-As part of our commitment to carers, Capstone South West will ensure that:
+As part of our commitment to carers, Capstone North will ensure that: